 So begins Anthony Hill’s major new biography of one of Australia's youngest POWs.
 The Story of BILLY YOUNG, will be published by Penguin Viking on 22 July.
 Written specifically for adults and senior secondary students, it is a tale of remarkable suffering, endurance and survival.

 Enlisting at 15 in 1941, sent to Malaya and captured at the fall of Singapore, Billy Young spent the rest of his teenage years a prisoner of war in some of the most barbaric Japanese camps and jails.
 He faced the horrors with a mixture of luck, good humour, and native cunning learned as a boy growing up around Paddy's Market in Sydney during the Depression.

-Bill Young has survived into old age by discovering the power of art and poetry to express the pain of his wartime ordeal.
+Bill Young, now 88, has survived into old age by discovering the power of art and poetry to express the pain of his wartime ordeal.

 (Published by Penguin Viking, 416 pages, illustrated, rrp $29.99)

 * To order a copy signed personally for you CLICK HERE